me25542/pico-smart_enclosure/README.md

 If the max fan speed is not specified it will be set to 100%

-### WARNING: values 9 and 105-255 set the mode to error (as they are reserved for feature use), putting the enclosure into safe mode
+### WARNING: values 9 and 105-255 set the mode to error (as they are reserved for future use), putting the enclosure into safe mode